technosaurus/gameswf/tu-testbed/dumbuild/README.txt

 root.dmb -- put this in the root directory of your project.
 All the pathnames in dumbuild config are relative to this root.
-This is also where you put the compiler configuration (command-line templates and such).
+This is also where you probably want to put the compiler configuration (command-line templates and such).
   [[http://tu-testbed.svn.sourceforge.net/viewvc/tu-testbed/trunk/tu-testbed/dumbuild/root.dmb?view=markup][Example]]

 build.dmb -- these files specify your actual "targets" (i.e. libs and executables).
 Put these throughout your project tree, wherever you need them.
 The recommended pattern is to put one in each source directory.
 You can have more than one target in a single directory;
-  this is normal if you want some structure inside the directory.
+  this is normal if you want some additional structure inside the directory.
 A target can actually pull sources from outside the directory its build.dmb file is in, though this is more intended for special circumstances, like building sources from a foreign code tree.
   [[http://tu-testbed.svn.sourceforge.net/viewvc/tu-testbed/trunk/tu-testbed/dumbuild/build.dmb?view=markup][Example]]